 “Because we spent our IWP class time learning to write for the linked lecture course, I'm sure I actually did better in my lecture course overall.” -- former IWP student

-Assignments in a writing link always draw on materials from the accompanying lecture course, and often include drafts of papers submitted in the lecture course.
+Assignments in a linked writing seminar always draw on materials from the accompanying lecture course, and often include drafts of papers submitted in the lecture course.

 ENGL 197, 198, and 199 are linked with lecture courses at the 100-level.
 ENGL 297, 298, and 299 are linked with courses at the 200-level and above.
 Lecture courses which offer writing links vary by quarter.